-This item allows you to set the CPU Cache Voltage override.
+This item appears only when you set the CPU Cache Voltage to [Manual Mode] and allows you to set the CPU Cache Voltage override.
 By default, this item takes the standard value of the installed CPU.
 You can use the <+> or <-> keys to adjust the value.
 The values range from 0.001V to 1.920V with a 0.001V interval.

-The following items appear only when you set the CPU Cache Voltage to [Offset Mode] or [Adaptive Mode].
+The following items appear only when you set the CPU Cache Voltage to [Offset Mode].